-Secondary packaging N2

-plastic (weight: 50 g per plastic bag),

-placed in a cardboard box made of recycled

-cellulose-based material (weight: 150 g per

-cardboard box).
-There are 100 cardboard boxes with

-plastic bags on a EUR pallet.
-Each of the 100

-cardboard boxes include a user guide (weight: 100

-g).
-The user guide is made of 60% recycled

-paper (60 g) and 40 %

-10 plastic bags of irrigation fluid are

-the cardboard box and the user guide constitute the secondary packaging.
+Secondary packaging N2 10 plastic bags of irrigation fluid are gathered in a plastic bag made of recycled plastic (weight: 50 g per plastic bag), placed in a cardboard box made of recycled cellulose-based material (weight: 150 g per cardboard box).
+There are 100 cardboard boxes with plastic bags on a EUR pallet.
+Each of the 100 cardboard boxes include a user guide (weight: 100 g).
+The user guide is made of 60% recycled paper (60 g) and 40 % nigation fluid virgin paper (40 g).
+The plastic bag, the cardboard box and the user guide constitute the secondary packaging.
 The 100 cardboard boxes are placed in transport cardboard boxes, ten in each.
 In total, there are ten transport cardboard box made of recycled cellulose-based material (weight: 250 g per transport cardboard box) on a pallet.
 The 10 transport cardboard boxes are wrapped in plastic foil made of virgin fossil plastic (weight: 500 g).
 The transport cardboard box and the plastic foil constitute the tertiary packaging (the transport packaging).